Learn how to implement Adobe Target using Platform Web SDK. Learn how to deliver experiences and how to pass additional parameters to Target.

 Now that the basic implementation portion is complete, create an Experience Targeting (XT) activity in Target to validate that everything is working correctly.
 You may refer to the Target tutorial for creating Experience Targeting activities if you need assistance.

-Navigate to Target
+Navigate to the Adobe Target interface

 Create an Experience Targeting (XT) activity using the Luma homepage for the activity URL